-I am a digital storyteller and sound artist whose work focuses on re-imagining the ‘othered’ body and the complex relationship between medicine, disability and ethics.
-I am also a composer for Sound and Music’s New Voices talent development programme.
+I am a sound artist and digital storyteller whose work focuses on re-imagining the ‘othered’ body and the complex relationship between medicine, disability and ethics.

 I came to sound art through being a laptop DJ and VJ mixer.
 Specialising in funky house and drum and bass under the name Crip2night, I later produced my own compositions and began to experiment with VJing.
 My compositions incorporate rehashed found sounds and other recycled materials to create impressionistic and disjointed pieces.